gillescochez/laboite/README.md

 # Custom transitions

-Laboite uses a public object to store transitions effecyts in order to facilitate the creation of custom transitions.
+Laboite uses a public object to store transitions effects in order to facilitate the creation of custom transitions.

-Below is an example of a custom effect, the comments will explain the effect of each property.
+Below is an example of a custom effect, drop, the comments will explain the effect of each property.

 ```javascript